Esri/esri-loader/README.md

 ### Browsers

 This library doesn't have any external dependencies, but the functions it exposes to load the ArcGIS API and its modules expect to be run in a browser.
-This library officially supports [the same browers that are supported by the latest version of the ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/guide/system-requirements/index.html#supported-browsers).
+This library officially supports [the same browsers that are supported by the latest version of the ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/latest/guide/system-requirements/index.html#supported-browsers).
 Since this library also works with [v3.x of the ArcGIS API](https://developers.arcgis.com/javascript/3/), the community [has made some effort](https://github.com/Esri/esri-loader/pull/67) to get it to work with [some of the older browsers supported by 3.x](https://developers.arcgis.com/javascript/3/jshelp/supported_browsers.html) like IE < 11.

 You cannot run the ArcGIS API for JavaScript in [Node.js](https://nodejs.org/), but you _can_ use this library in [isomorphic/universal applications](#isomorphicuniversal-applications) as well as [Electron](#electron).
-If you need to exectue requests to ArcGIS REST services from something like a Node.js CLI application, see [arcgis-rest-js](https://github.com/Esri/arcgis-rest-js).
+If you need to execute requests to ArcGIS REST services from something like a Node.js CLI application, see [arcgis-rest-js](https://github.com/Esri/arcgis-rest-js).

 ### Promises

-Since v1.5 asynchronous functions like `loadModules()` and `loadScript()` return [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)s, so if your application has to support [browers that don't support Promise (i.e. IE)](https://caniuse.com/#search=promise) you have a few options.
+Since v1.5 asynchronous functions like `loadModules()` and `loadScript()` return [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)s, so if your application has to support [browsers that don't support Promise (i.e. IE)](https://caniuse.com/#search=promise) you have a few options.

 If there's already a Promise implementation loaded on the page you can configure esri-loader to use that implementation.
 For example, in [ember-esri-loader](https://github.com/Esri/ember-esri-loader), we configure esri-loader to use the RSVP Promise implementation included with Ember.js.